sofianesso/Lab2/README.md

 # Lab2
-In this lab, I will create a solution that contains a class library, and a console application.
+Create a solution that contains a class library, and a console application.
 In the library, you must create classes for different geometrics figures as described below.
 Then you should use the console application for to create objects and make calculations